esin87/js-closures/README.md

 Using what we've talked about today, answer the following questions.

-1. Why does the code log the number "4" four times to the console?
+1. Why does the code log the number "3" three times to the console?
 Use the concept of closures in your response.

 <!-- This code executes in two phases.